VermaPriya1985/Pet-Shelter-API/README.md

-# Pet-Shelter-API
+#<b> Pet-Shelter-API </b>

-This application built in Express in Node.js and provide three RESTful JSON API endpoints includes GetAllPets, GetPet by ID, Add New Pet.
+<p>This application built in Express in Node.js and provide three RESTful JSON API endpoints includes GetAllPets, GetPet by ID, Add New Pet.
-Go to Command Prompt: Install npm – Node Package Manager Install Node.js
+Go to Command Prompt: Install npm – Node Package Manager Install Node.js    </p>
 Be sure to restart your command line terminal.
 Now you should be able to run npm and node: npm  --version node --version